ajvondrak/git-topics/doc/git-topics-finish.1.md

-# git-topics-finish(1) -- Merge a topic branch to the production-ready branch
+# git-topics-finish(1) -- Merge a topic branch to the stable branch

 ## SYNOPSIS